389ds/389ds.github.io/docs/389ds/design/dna-plugin.md

 ### Sample Configuration

 These two sample configuration entries enable automatic generation of uidNumber and gidNumber attributes for posixAccount entries.
-This configuration is setup as it would be for a multi-master replication environment.
+This configuration is setup as it would be for a multi-supplier replication environment.

     dn: cn=Account UIDs,cn=Distributed Numeric Assignment Plugin,cn=plugins,cn=config
     objectClass: top